jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-01.md

 They separated reluctantly, Sophia watching Ethan disappear.
 Ten minutes together after six weeks.
 Not enough.

 But in one hour, they'd have forever.

+Or so she thought, until she saw Robert Price's expression across the hallway.
+He wasn't angry.
+He wasn't defeated.

+He was smiling.

+Like a man who knew something no one else did.

+Like a man who still held the winning card.

+Sophia's blood turned to ice.
+What had they missed?

+"Ms. Chen," Lisa called.
+"We need to go in."

+As Sophia entered the courtroom for Ethan's emancipation hearing, one thought consumed her: Robert Price never smiled unless he'd already won.

 ---